rogchap/rogchap.com/content/posts/in-process-grpc-web-proxy.md

     }), &http2.Server{}),
 }
 ```
 **Note:** Were also using the `golang.org/x/net/http2/h2c` package to allow HTTP/2 over cleartext as we are also listening for HTTP/1.1 requests on the same port without TLS.
-This is not recomended for production, but means we don't require certificates during development.
+This is not recommended for production, but means we don't require certificates during development.
 ## Debugging gRPC-Web on the wire
-For our frontend engineers they rely on chrome devtools to view newtwork traffic, but for gRPC-Web it appears as a base64 string; not very useful.
+For our frontend engineers they rely on chrome devtools to view network traffic, but for gRPC-Web it appears as a base64 string; not very useful.

-So we created [gRPC-Web Dev Tools](https://github.com/SafetyCulture/grpc-web-devtools) a network like extension for Chrome that alows you to view the gRPC-Web requests and responses de-serialized to JSON objects; much better:
+So we created [gRPC-Web Dev Tools](https://github.com/SafetyCulture/grpc-web-devtools) a network like extension for Chrome that allows you to view the gRPC-Web requests and responses de-serialized to JSON objects; much better:

 ![gRPC-Web Dev Tools](/posts/img/grpc-web-devtools.png)